 At some point during their baby’s first months of life, many parents wonder whether there is something they could — even should — be doing to ‘help’ their baby sleep longer, deeper, better, or through the night.

-A number of different methods of training babies to go to sleep alone, and to sleep for longer stretches of time, have been developed.
+A number of different methods of training babies to fall asleep alone, and to sleep for prolonged stretches of time, have been developed.
 Many of these have been evaluated by infant-sleep researchers.

 In the following sections we discuss the research that has evaluated sleep training methods and what it can tell us about whether and how these methods work.
 We discuss what problems might exist with the studies that have been done so far, and what else parents might need to think about with regard to ‘managing’ the way babies sleep.